 The work

-The Salginatobel Bridge is the most photographed of his bridges, and the photographs lie a little.
-They make it look monumental.
-In person it isn't - it is slim, almost a sketch in concrete.
 The total length is 133 metres; the main arch spans 90 metres.
 The arch is hollow - a long thin-walled box bent into a curve - and its section is shallower at the crown than at the abutments, where the thrust is greatest.
 The deck above is rigid; the arch beneath is delicate; the whole thing leans into the gorge as if it had grown there.

-Stand at the abutment and look along the soffit.
-You can read the load.
-Where the arch is thin, there is no force to be carried.
-Where the deck meets the arch, the section thickens.
-The form is the calculation.
 When Max Bill wrote the first monograph on Maillart in 1949, he framed the bridges as constructive art - meaning: you cannot take anything away.
 The shape is not decoration.
 The shape is the engineering, made visible.

-The other bridge to know is the Schwandbach Bridge (1933), about two hundred kilometres west of Salginatobel - across most of the country - near Hinterfultigen in the canton of Bern.
-It is smaller.
-To my eye, it is also the more graceful one.
 The deck curves in plan - the road comes in around a bend and crosses a ravine - and Maillart let the curve do structural work.
 The arch beneath is straight in plan but thin in section; the curving deck stiffens it from above.
-There is a moment, walking across it from the south, when you see the curved deck and the slender arch in the same field of view, and the whole thing reads as one act of intelligence.
+From below, the curved deck and the slender arch appear in the same view; the whole structure reads as one act of intelligence.
 I think this is the most beautiful concrete bridge anyone has ever built.

 Then there is the Cement Hall - the 1939 Schweizerische Landesausstellung pavilion in Zürich, designed with the architect Hans Leuzinger.
 It lived for a few months as a parabolic-catenary concrete shell only six centimetres thick and 11.7 metres tall.
 Almost nobody alive saw it.
 It exists now only in photographs and a model at the gta archive at ETH.
 After the exhibition closed in 1940 the shell was deliberately tested to destruction - loaded until it broke - so that engineers could measure exactly what a six-centimetre concrete shell could do.
 That is the temperament.
 The pavilion was built to be learned from, then given away.